The Carry On franchise mainly consists of thirty low-budget British comedy

 Released in mid-1963, the comedy was shown again on Film4 today, and

-featured Amanda Barrie, and four Doctor Who cast connections:
+featured Amanda Barrie, and five Doctor Who cast connections:

 - for Gilmore (Dancy) and Norman Mitchell (Businessman) see Carry On Cleo